NUM-Forschungsdatenplattform/num-portal-webapp/docs/02_welcome/02_welcome.md

 ## Introduction / Statistics

-The first part includes a general introduction and welcome message to inform the user about the pupose of the platform.
+The first part includes a general introduction and welcome message to inform the user about the purpose of the platform.
 If you want to jump to the list of participating clinics you can use the link at the end of the text.

 ```{figure} images/welcome_page_intro.png